The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach

-In some cases, the appellate judges issue an unsigned opinion called a per curiam opinion (\cite{ABA2019}).
+Sometimes, judges issue an unsigned opinion called a per curiam opinion (\cite{ABA2019}).

-The U.S. legal system is based on common law, meaning judges not only apply the laws formulated by legislatures but also take into account how these laws were interpreted in previous comparable cases, with the court decisions on those cases referred to as precedents.
-A common law system can therefore constantly - without the intervention of legislators - produce new doctrines and let others die out.
-For this to happen, judges need only adapt to newly emerging circumstances and fill possible gaps in the legislation by interpreting the law accordingly and creating precedents (\cite{Harper2016}).
-The U.S. judicial system does not consider all opinions to be potential precedents, but distinguishes between precedential opinions, which are opinions that the authoring court believes have sufficient precedential value and are therefore published so that others may cite them as precedents, and nonprecedential opinions, which are written primarily for the parties involved in the case and may be cited by others only as persuasive rather than binding authority.
+As the U.S. legal system is based on common law, it can constantly - without the intervention of legislators - produce new doctrines and let others fade away.
+To achieve this, judges simply adapt to emerging circumstances and interpret the law accordingly, thus establishing precedents (\cite{Harper2016}).
+In the U.S. judicial system, not all opinions are considered potential precedents.
+It distinguishes between precedential opinions, which the authoring court deems to have sufficient precedential value to be published so that others may cite them as precedents, and nonprecedential opinions, primarily intended for the involved parties and citable by others only as persuasive rather than binding authority.